isomerpages/nyp-wpl/_workplace-learning/03-company-success-stories.md

     </div>
 	<div class="col is-6">
 		<p>
-			Workplace Learning training programmes assisted the hotel in relooking and redesigning processes to innovate and improve productivity in an open, transparent and inclusive discussion with employees of all levels.
+			"Workplace Learning training programmes assisted the hotel in relooking and redesigning processes to innovate and improve productivity in an open, transparent and inclusive discussion with employees of all levels." <br> <strong> - Quote from Novotel Singapore, Stevens </strong>
 		</p>
 	</div>
 </div>